MaksVasilev/fit2gpx/README.md

                 --hr-only       | -r    the output file will be in CSV format, content: heart rate and time only --monitor       | -m    parsing heart rate monitoring files (not training), the output file will be in CSV format
-                --hrv           | -v    parsing training files and writing R-R intervals to CSV for variability analysis --hrv-filter    | -f    same as --hr v, no threshold filter is used to eliminate spikes --filter=n      where: n - threshold filter value (for -f) in % from 1 to 99 (default 35) --oxy           | -o    parsing monitoring files and writing SpO2 oxygenation values in CSV --stress        | -i    parsing monitoring files and writing Stress values in CSV --no-dialog     | -n    do not display the file selection dialog --save-empty    | -e    save files without coordinates (empty tracks) --full-dump             create full text dump of all messages
+                --hrv           | -v    parsing training files and writing R-R intervals to CSV for variability analysis --hrv-filter    | -f    same as --hrv, but threshold filter is used to eliminate spikes --filter=n      where: n - threshold filter value (for -f) in % from 1 to 99 (default 35)

+                --oxy           | -o    parsing monitoring files and writing SpO2 oxygenation values in CSV --stress        | -i    parsing monitoring files and writing Stress values in CSV fields in CSV: Date time; Garmin Stress Index; Body Battery; unknown; unknown

+                --no-dialog     | -n    do not display the file selection dialog --save-empty    | -e    save files without coordinates (empty tracks) --full-dump             create full text dump of all messages